Coffee Prices Rally on Brazilian Heat Wave

-Coffee prices today are higher after forecasts for a heat wave in key coffee-growing areas in Brazil that could last through Monday.
+Coffee prices on Friday rallied on forecasts for a heat wave in key coffee-growing areas in Brazil that could last through Monday.

 Coffee prices are supported by widespread flooding in Indonesia, which threatens to reduce the country's coffee exports by as much as 15% in the 2025-26 season, according to the chairman of the Association of Indonesian Coffee Exporters and Industry.
 The flooding has affected about a third of Indonesia's arabica coffee farms in northern Sumatra in recent weeks, while robusta crops are less affected.
 Indonesia is the world's third-largest producer of robusta.